 1 It is recommended that Member States gather tidal data from as many locations as feasible and maintain sets of harmonic constants in National Tidal Constituent Data Banks.

-2 It is recommended that Member States make public, using their website or other suitable means, tidal and tidal stream predictions and a list of locations included in their own Tidal Constituent Data Banks.
+2 It is recommended that Member States make public, using their WEB site or other suitable means, a list of locations included in their own Tidal Constituent Data Banks.